-The value of a child custody evaluator, particularly in high-conflict cases, can be an exceedingly effective asset in your attorney presenting your case.
+The value of a child custody evaluator, particularly in high-conflict cases, can be an exceedingly effective asset in your case.
 Although the opinions in a child custody evaluator’s report are not binding on the court, it can be persuasive.
 Evaluators ensure the court has a full understanding of all the relevant facts in your case.

 The evaluator will contact all the parties and third-party individuals such as teachers, friends, relatives, doctors and other parties the child has come into contact with and issue a report to the court based on his or her findings.
 While judges don’t have to base their ruling solely in the contents of the evaluator’s report, many judges trust evaluators, and use their findings as a foundation for a ruling.
 Costs are typically divided between the parties pro rata based upon their respective incomes as reflected in their financial affidavits.